 Join the Support Revolution

-You get to free yourself from Oracle’s fees, upgrade cycles and insistence on joining their Cloud services, and save at least 50% on annual support contracts, all while receiving a higher level of service.
+You get to free yourself from Oracle’s fees, upgrade cycles and insistence on joining its Cloud services, and save at least 50% on annual support contracts, all while receiving a higher level of service.

 Because unlike Ellison, we think it’s perfectly normal to want to get away from Oracle.
 Don’t put up with Oracle any longer.
 Join our revolution today.